-I can’t give a lot of good advice here because I’ve done consulting.
-I know you could do the hourly thing or you could do some sort of package.
-There’s a variety of different ways that you can do this.
+I can’t give a lot of good advice here because I never had to charge, I’ve done consulting.
+I know you could do the hourly thing, or you could do some sort of package.
+There are a variety of different ways that you can do this.

-She also offers different programs like, become a financial coach. she offers a course on everything that you need to know to become a financial coach.
+She also offers different programs to become a financial coach.
+She offers a course on everything that you need to know to become a financial coach.
 This is something she’s been doing for 10 years.

-Outline everything that you want to offer, there’s so many different ways that you can slice and dice it.
+Outline everything that you want to offer.
+There are so many different ways that you can slice and dice it.
 The key is that you definitely want to have your offers and charge you’re worth.